SENIOR VISITOR CONCESSIONS

-CHEUN KEE FERRY (ferry services between Aberdeen, Mo Tat and Sok Kwu Wam).
+CHEUN KEE FERRY (ferry services between Aberdeen, Mo Tat and Sok Kwu Wan).
 Age 65, approx 25% discount from adult fare.
 Max HK$2 per journey when paid with Elder Octopus Card.

-COTAIJET (ferry services between Hong Kong and Macau).
+COTAI WATER JET (ferry services between Hong Kong and Macau).
 Age 60 HK$15 discount per ticket but not on HK International Airport/Macau route.
-Octopus Cards not accepted.
+Octopus Card accepted at Hong Kong Terminal only.

-The following attractions offer discounted admission for seniors (BOTH LOCAL AND OVERSEAS VISITORS);
+The following attractions offer discounted prices for seniors (BOTH LOCAL AND OVERSEAS VISITORS);